svallamsetti/asn-label-edi-validation/README.md

 Image, PDF and QR parsing requires `pdf2image`, `Pillow` and `pyzbar` to be installed.
 These libraries are not included by default.

+The EDI parser tolerates formatted files that contain line breaks between segments, so the input may include or omit newlines after each `~` or `' ` character.